browserengineering/book/book/scheduling.md

    `browser.commit`.
 4. The browser rasters the display list and draws to the screen.

 Let's implement this design.
-To start, we'll add a `Thread` to `TaskRunner` to be the main thread.
+To start, we'll add a `Thread` to each `TaskRunner`, which will be the tab's main thread.
 This thread will need to run in a loop, pulling tasks from the task queue and running them.
 We'll put that loop inside the `TaskRunner`'s `run` method.

 ``` {.python}
 class TaskRunner: